SecPlugs/Power-Automate-Plugins/docs/detail.md

 ---
 #### What is the Power Automate Plugin?

-This plugin provides the connector and templates needed to send documents and  links for analysis in your Microsoft Power Automate work flows.
+This {brand-plugin-type} provides the connector and templates needed to send documents and  links for analysis in your Microsoft Power Automate work flows.

 #### What are the features?